huiyuandiknow/Udacity-MLEN-Predicting-Boston-Housing-Price/README.md

 ### <a name="project-overview"></a>Project Overview

-This is the project on Supervised Machine Learning Techniques.
-The goal of this project is to construct a model that accurately predicts whether an individual makes more than $50,000.
+This is the project on Model Evaluation & Validation.
+The goal of this project is to construct a working model which has the capability of predicting the value of houses.
 The dataset for this project originates from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Census+Income).
 This project involves with:
-- Data Exploration
-- Data Preprocessing
+- Calculate Statistics
+- Define a performance metric
+- Shuffle and Split data
-- Creating a Traininga nd Predicting Pipeline
+- Fitting a model
-- Initial Model Evaluation
-- Model Tuning
-- Extracting Feature Importance

 ### <a name="install"></a>Install